Homestuck: Sequels

 On April 13, 2019 – exactly ten years after Homestuck started – The Homestuck Epilogues began.
 The Epilogues are presented in purely text format with no images, completely abandoning the webcomic genre and instead being styled similarly to Archive of Our Own fanfiction.
+They further the meta-narrative developed in Homestuck itself, telling two parallel stories of a Meat Timeline, whose story is centered around tying up loose plot threads from the original work, and a Candy Timeline, whose story includes many elements typically associated with "fanon".
+These two timelines are juxtaposed and eventually begin to interact with one another.
 Alongside Andrew Hussie, it was also written by multiple fan writers.
 Though released for free online, the Homestuck Epilogues were also given a physical release.

 On October 25, 2019, an official followup was launched, titled Homestuck: Beyond Canon, initially Homestuck^2.
 Homestuck: Beyond Canon has been written by a team of writers based on a story outline by Hussie, and the project receives funding from Patreon.
 In March 2021, Homestuck: Beyond Canons about page was updated to state that the work was "updated regularly for about a year until it was paused indefinitely.
 The creative team is now being commissioned to finish the story privately.
 All content will be posted here at once when the story is complete."
 According to a February 2021 post on Homestuck's Patreon page, "Homestuck^2 is going to be completed, but this Patreon will not be charging patrons anymore."
 Snake Solutions, a company commissioned to write and illustrate Homestuck^2, has reportedly shut down.
 On October 8, 2023, the comic was updated again for the first time in nearly three years, with a news post stating that the comic was being worked on by a new team being directed by Hiveswap composer James Roach, with Hussie acting as Executive Producer.
 On October 30, 2023, the Homestuck Patreon was relaunched.
 The ^2 from the title was also dropped, with Roach saying "In the original outline, it was just called Homestuck: Beyond Canon.
 Andrew mentioned the old team pushed for the ^2 but this isn't actually a sequel in the traditional sense."
 The original chapters leading up to the first 2023 update were also referred to as a "prologue" by Roach.